vmoyu/simple-rust-psk-server/README.md

 # simple-rust-psktls-server
-this project shows how to create a simple psk-tls(tls1.2) server based on openssl
+this project shows how to create a simple tcp psk-tls(tls1.2) server based on openssl

 # system info
 - Tested in Windows11 WSL2 Ubuntu-18.04